pubkey/rxdb/orga/before-next-major.md

 Interestingly, `received$` has been named correctly

-## .bulkUpsert should behave equal to the other bulk methods
+## .bulkUpsert should behave equal to the other bulk methods [DONE]

 https://github.com/pubkey/rxdb/issues/4821#issuecomment-1660339676